inayrus/FinalAppProject/PROCESS.md

 * Delete button in toolbar is working, provides an alert dialogue.
 * Select photo activity sends user to gallery.
 * Created a styleguide during the stand-up.
-* RecyclerView implemented, but the tags aren't shown in horizontal line.
+* RecyclerView implemented as recommended by Renske, but the tags aren't shown in horizontal line.
 If there are two tags, only the first one is shown and the second disappears.
 I should start with this tomorrow.

 I've also been debating whether the back buttons in the NoteActivity should save the note as well, or if they should act as a cancel button (what they do now).

 #### Day 4
+I've mainly been working on getting the tags in MainActivity to work:
 * Fixed the problem with the tags.
 They're now nested in MainActivity's ListView and displayed in a horizontal line.
 However, the onClick of the ListView is now broken.
+* Natasja suggested that a listview can't be nested, so I tried to programatically add buttons to the listview.
+I later changed the buttons to a textview because I liked the look better.
+* Now the tags are displayed in a horizontal line and the ListView item is still clickable.
+* The tags themselves are also clickable, but clicking seems to be a bit difficult.

+Three things before the alpha version is complete:
+* Linking the API to the SelectActivity so a photo can be converted to digital text.
+* Adding a tag to a note in NoteActivity.
+* Sorting on a tag in MainActivity.